-How to use BACs to pay your Self Assessment tax bill:
+How to use a BACs payment for your Self Assessment tax bill

-If you want to pay using BACs, you’ll also need your UTR number – here is how to get a UTR if you don’t have one or if you lost it.
+If you want to pay using BACs, you’ll need your UTR number.
+Here’s how to find your UTR if you don’t have one or if you’ve lost it.

-- it can also take up to 3 working days for the BACs payment to reach HMRC
+- It can take up to 3 working days for the BACs payment to reach HMRC

 Hey there!
 We really hope this article helped you.
 Tax matters can be a dreadful topic at times.
 We know.
 That's why we started TaxScouts.